justinh523/BlogPostProject/README.md

 The Project notebook file is a jupyter notebook that addresses the three questions with annotation.
 The requirements text file can be downloaded and used to install all additional libraries.
 The archive folder contains the kaggle dataset.

 ## Results
-A summary of the results can be found in the medium blog post here*.
+A summary of the results can be found in the medium blog post here https://jjharrison-27479.medium.com/the-truth-behind-the-seattle-airbnb-market-and-how-you-can-use-it-to-your-advantage-e4e5ac5aeef2

 ## Acknowledgements
 Techniques used in the data analysis were based on teachings from the Udacity Introduction to Data Science Course.
 The data was sourced from the following link: https://www.kaggle.com/airbnb/seattle